tasm-io/tasm/functional_spec/functional_spec.md

 ### 2.1 Product / System Functions

-Firstly, the user will have to visit a site where Tasm is deployed through a modern web browser.
+Firstly, the user will have to visit a site where TASM is deployed through a modern web browser.
 When on the site they will have the full functionality of the product as it runs as a SPA within the users browser.
 The site will be served using Cowboy and Nginx by default.

 #### Writing & Uploading Code

-When on the site, users will be able to write Tasm code in a text editor.
-This text editor includes some basic syntax highlighting for Tasm code.
+When on the site, users will be able to write TASM code in a text editor.
+This text editor includes some basic syntax highlighting for TASM code.
 Alternatively users can upload a file if they wish to write their code locally.

 #### 8-bit CPU Emulation
 The system shall emulate an 8-bit CPU such as the Intel 808{0,5} microprocessors.
 It shall mimick the majority of the instruction set provided by these processors, but deviations from the instruction set are acceptable if it simplifies the interface for users.